1978 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1978-S DCAM Dime Value

 San Francisco struck proof dimes in 1978 exclusively for collectors, never releasing examples into general circulation.
-The “DCAM” designation stands for Deep Cameo, which describes the sharp visual contrast between frosted design elements and mirror-like background fields that characterize these specially made pieces.
+The “DCAM” designation — short for Deep Cameo — describes the sharp visual contrast between frosted design elements and mirror-like background fields that characterize these specially made pieces.

 Production quality remained consistently high throughout the year.
 Most surviving examples grade PR69 or PR70, reflecting careful manufacturing processes and the protective storage these collector-focused coins typically receive.
-The abundance of high-grade specimens makes this variety an accessible option for those building Roosevelt dime collections.
+The abundance of high-grade specimens makes this variety an accessible and attractive entry point for collectors building Roosevelt dime sets.

-Auction results show PR70 DCAM examples have reached $604, though many specimens trade for considerably less depending on market conditions at the time of sale.
-Even at the highest grade level, these proofs remain within reach for most collectors compared to premium business strike rarities.
+Auction results show PR70 DCAM examples have reached $604, though many specimens trade for considerably less depending on market conditions.
+Even at the highest grade level, these proofs remain within reach for most collectors compared to premium business-strike rarities.

 1978-S DCAM Dime Price/Grade Chart